auoie/twitch-vods/NOTES.md

 This is 1500 more than average, so about 1500 streams failed out of around 10000.
 Maybe replace the old vods queue with Apache Kafka or something.

+Multiple Twitch VODs can have the same stream id.
+This can happen, for example, if the streamer restarts the stream.
+In this case, the time is `time.Second()` rather than `time.Unix()`.
+So for a primary key for a stream, I should use the composit key `(start_time, stream_id)` rather than just `stream_id`.

 ## Compression

 I tried to migrate to Brotli compression.